2007 and 2008

 There were also interviews in which he - between the lines or directly -

-admitted that he really hadn't done much in that time until his wife had
+admitted that he hadn't done much during that time, until his wife had had enough

-enough of all this hanging around, drinking, watching sports, doing
+of all this hanging around, drinking, watching sports, doing nothing ..., and

 (with friendly permission of © Jan Kruml - fotokruml.cz)

-Alan: "I had no real imagination to what the album was heading to when
+Alan: "I had no real idea where the album was headed when I started.

 the album was blues, an interesting mix of electronic and swampblues.

-He simply found Joe Richardson (a white blues singer from New Orleans) via
+He found Joe Richardson (a white blues singer from New Orleans) via the Internet

-internet and started to work with him.
-He sent him some music to which Joe
+and started to work with him.
+He sent him some music to which Joe worked out

-worked out some lyrics and then they finally met in Texas to record his parts.
+some lyrics and then finally, they met in Texas.

 Alan: "I think one of the most exciting moments was going over to